coolgk/node-utils/README.md

 `npm install @coolgk/queue`

-This is a super lightweight function that does three things: 1.
-Limit the number of async functions that run concurrently.
-2. Run async functions in order 3.
-Run x number of functions in parallel per batch in order. similar to async / await when the second parameter is 1.
+This is a super lightweight function that limits the number of async functions run concurrently and run them in order.
+1. Put async functions in a queue and limit the number of async functions that run concurrently.
+2. Run async functions in order
+3. Run x number of functions in parallel per batch in order. similar to async / await when the second parameter is 1.
 ## Examples
 ```javascript
 import { queue } from '@coolgk/queue';